Developers: King's College London (applications, data, models), AmbioTEK (software, data, models), UNEP-WCMC (applications, data)

 Geographical coverage: global

-Spatial resolution: 10 degree tiles @ 1km resolution or 1 degree tiles @ 1-hectare resolution.
+Spatial resolution: 10 degree tiles, countries and major basins @ 1km resolution or 1 degree tiles @ 1-hectare resolution.
 Globally applicable, locally relevant.
 Also global 10km, continental 1km (not possible on public servers)

 Temporal resolution: Baseline (1950-2000) and scenario